Azacitidine Injection Prescribing Information

 |Nadir Counts||% Dose in the Next Course|

-For patients whose baseline counts are WBC <3 x109/L, ANC<1.5 x109/L, or platelets <75 x109/L, base dose adjustments on nadir counts and bone marrow biopsy cellularity at the time of the nadir as noted below, unless there is clear improvement in differentiation (percentage of mature granulocytes is higher and ANC is higher than at onset of that course) at the time of the next cycle, in which case continue the current dose.
+- For adult patients whose baseline counts are WBC less than 3 x 109/L, ANC less than 1.5 x 109/L, or platelets less than 75 x 109/L, base dose adjustments on nadir counts and bone marrow biopsy cellularity at the time of the nadir as noted below, unless there is clear improvement in differentiation (percentage of mature granulocytes is higher and ANC is higher than at onset of that course) at the time of the next cycle, in which case continue the current dose.

 |% Dose in the Next Course|